UP LAW FACULTY

 University of the Philippines, Juris Doctor (2016)

-University of the Philippines, Bachelor of Science in Business Econocmics (2012)
+University of the Philippines, Bachelor of Science in Business Economics (2012)

 PROFILE

-Paolo S. Tamase is an Assistant Professor in the University of the Philippines (U.P.)
+Paolo S. Tamase is Associate Dean and an Assistant Professor in the University of the Philippines (U.P.)
 College of Law.

 He obtained his B.S.
 Business Economics, magna cum laude from the U.P.
 School of Economics in 2012.
 He then earned his Juris Doctor, cum laude from the U.P.
 College of Law in 2016, graduating valedictorian and serving as Chair of the Philippine Law Journal.
 He obtained his Master of Laws from Yale Law School in 2022, researching on comparative administrative law, comparative constitutional law, contemporary international law, and law and economics.